NMT-based Cross-lingual Document Embeddings: Model architecture

-Figure \ref{fig:cNTDV}(a) shows the cNTDV model in the training mode, with $a$ being English (en) and $b$ being German (de).
-During training, given a pair of English and German sentences, the English sentence will be processed through the encoder of NMT$_{en\rightarrow de}$, the shared layers, and its decoder resulting in the translation loss of $l_{mt}^{en\rightarrow de}$.
+The cNV model is built on the NMT framework, which consists of an encoder-decoder structure with an attention mechanism \cite{sennrich2017nematus}. cNV shares many similarities with a bilingual NMT model.
+It has two NMT models (NMT$_{a\rightarrow b}$ and NMT$_{b\rightarrow a}$) in opposite directions, where $a\rightarrow b$ indicates the translation from source language $a$ to target language $b$.
+Shared layers are then inserted between the encoders and decoders.
+Fig. \ref{fig:cNTDV_proX4}(a) shows the cNV model in the training mode with $a$ being English (en) and $b$ being German (de).
+NMT$_{a\rightarrow b}$ and NMT$_{b\rightarrow a}$ are first trained independently.
+Then their parameters are copied into the cNV model and are fixed in subsequent cNV training, in which only the parameters of the shared layers are updated.
+Given a pair of English and German sentences, the English sentence will be processed through the encoder of NMT$_{en\rightarrow de}$, the shared layers, and its decoder resulting in the translation loss of $l_{mt}^{en\rightarrow de}$.
 Similarly, the German sentence in the pair will be processed through the encoder of NMT$_{de\rightarrow en}$, the same shared layers, and its decoder resulting in the translation loss of $l_{mt}^{de\rightarrow en}$.

-NMT$_{a\rightarrow b}$ and NMT$_{b\rightarrow a}$, are first trained.
-Their parameters are used in the cNTDV model without re-estimation. cNTDV model training only updates the parameters of the shared layers.
-We significantly reduce the training cost the cNTDV model by transferring knowledge from the NMT model to the latter.

-We designed a novel self-attentive mechanism with multiple heads, inspired by the structured self-attentive sentence embedding and the transformer network \cite{vaswani2017attention,lin2017structured}.
-Let $\vec h_i $ be the hidden state of the encoder, after the linear projection layer, it becomes

-where $\matr W_e$ is the weight matrix of the projection layer and $\vec b_e$ is the bias. $\vec {\hat h_i}$ is the encoder state after the projection layer; Note that $\matr W_e$ is different for different language pairs.